anoma/juvix/docs/notes/strictly-positive-data-types.md

 in no negative positions.
 For example, the type `B` in the `c0` constructor above is on the left of the arrow `B->X`.
 Then, `B` is at a negative position.
-Negative parameters need to be considered when checking strictly positive data types as they may allow to define non-strictly positive data types.
+Negative parameters need to be considered when checking strictly positive data types as they may allow defining non-strictly positive data types.

 In the example below, the type `T0` is strictly positive.
 However, the